corememltd/interop-eap-tls13/README.md

  * EAP-TLS
  * EAP-TTLS/{PAP,MSCHAPv2,EAP-MSCHAPv2,EAP-TLS}
  * PEAP/{MSCHAPv2,EAP-TLS,EAP-TLS+MSCHAPv2}

+### TLS Certificates

+If you are running `eapol_test` from your workstation (rather than inside a Docker container or on a server) you will need to copy the certificates into the project to allow authentication to work.

+If you are using Docker, use:

+    docker cp interop-eap-tls13:/etc/freeradius/certs .

+If you are using a server, try:

+    rsync -rv --rsync-path 'sudo rsync' server.example.com:/etc/freeradius/certs .

+### TLS Version

 To have `eapol_test` use TLSv1.2 or earlier edit the configuration file and change `tls_disable_tlsv1_[0-3]=1` appropriately.